We're here to help!CALL TODAY: 954-568-3636

 If you are filing a claim against a government entity, remember that most states place limits on how much compensation you can win from such a case.
 However, if your lawsuit is against a privately owned and operated common carrier or an individual driver, you have a bit more flexibility.
 Compensation in personal injury lawsuits for bus accidents can include:

-The Law Offices of David I. Fuchs have over a decade of experience representing clients in Fort Lauderdale and the surrounding area, so let us know how we can help.
+David I. Fuchs, Injury & Accident Lawyer, P.A. have over a decade of experience representing clients in Fort Lauderdale and the surrounding area, so let us know how we can help.
 Bus accident cases can be complicated, especially when a government entity is involved.
 Reach out to our team to schedule your free consultation so we can let you know how we can help.